Global coverage maps

 To achieve the best results, use a multi-constellation and multi-frequency Trimble ProPoint receiver with an appropriate antenna and cabling that meet the minimum gain needed at the receiver, in an open-sky environment that is free from obstructions and interference.

-Ionosphere Total Electron Content (TEC) map
+Ionosphere Total Electron Content (TEC) info

-This map shows the current TEC as observed and modeled by the Trimble global reference station network.
-These maps are updated every 10 minutes.
+To access the map showing the current TEC as observed and modeled by the Trimble® global reference station network, visit the Trimble Positioning Hub

-Ionosphere scintillation map
+Ionosphere scintillation info

-This map shows the current scintillation events as observed and modeled by Trimble’s global reference station network.
-Avoiding scintillation, or taking multiple observations of a point during different periods of the day, and different ionospheric conditions, can increase reliability.
-This map is updated every 10 minutes.
+To access the map showing the current scintillation events as observed and modeled by Trimble’s global reference station network, visit the Trimble Positioning Hub.
+Avoiding scintillation, or taking multiple observations of a point during different periods of the day and different ionospheric conditions, can increase reliability.